 - In a small skillet, heat the olive oil over medium heat.
 Add the shallots and sweat them until soft and translucent.
 Transfer the shallots to a large bowl.

 - Add the ground turkey, cilantro, sriracha, salt and pepper.
 Mix with your hands until well combined.

 - Form the burgers into 4 equal patties and transfer to a sheet pan.
 Use the rounded part of a tablespoon to make an indentation in the center of each burger (to prevent the puffy dome from forming as they cook).

 - Refrigerate the burgers for 15-20 minutes to firm up.

 - Meanwhile, preheat the grill to a medium high heat (around 450°).

-- In a small bowl, combine the mayonnaise, Anytime Sauce, cilantro, lime zest and sriracha sauce.
+- In a small bowl, combine the mayonnaise, sriracha, cilantro and lime zest.
 Stir and taste for seasoning.
-If you like it spicier, add more sriracha, for more tang, add more lime and Anytime Sauce.
+If you like it spicier, add more sriracha, for more tang, add more lime.
 Refrigerate until ready to use.